-Special precautions & warnings:Pregnancy or breast-feeding: Using alfalfa in amounts larger than what is commonly found in food is POSSIBLY UNSAFE during pregnancy and breast-feeding.
-There is some evidence that alfalfa may act like estrogen, and this might affect the pregnancy.
+Special precautions & warnings:Pregnancy and breast-feeding: Using alfalfa in amounts larger than what is commonly found in food is possibly unsafe during pregnancy and breast-feeding.
+Alfalfa might act like estrogen in the body.

-“Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Alfalfa might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
-There are two case reports of SLE patients experiencing disease flare after taking alfalfa seed products long-term.
-If you have an auto-immune condition, it’s best to avoid using alfalfa until more is known.
+"Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Alfalfa might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
+If you have an auto-immune condition, avoid using alfalfa until more is known.

-Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Alfalfa might have the same effects as the female hormone estrogen.
-If you have any condition that might be made worse by exposure to estrogen, don’t use alfalfa.
+Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Alfalfa might have some of the same effects as estrogen.
+If you have any condition that is sensitive to estrogen, don't use alfalfa.

 Are there interactions with medications?

 - Alfalfa contains large amounts of vitamin K. Vitamin K is used by the body to help blood clot.
 By helping the blood clot, alfalfa might decrease the effects of warfarin.
 Be sure to have your blood checked regularly.
 The dose of your warfarin might need to be changed.

 - Birth control pills (Contraceptive drugs)